wesleybertipaglia/learn/2-networking/6-protocols.md

   - Operates primarily for sending messages.
   - Works with other protocols (e.g., POP3, IMAP) for receiving.

-### Post Office Protocol (POP3) and Internet Message Access Protocol (IMAP)
+### Internet Message Access Protocol (IMAP)
-- **Function**: Manage the retrieval of emails.
+- **Function**: Retrieves emails from a mail server.
 - **Key Features**:
+  - Allows users to access emails stored on servers.
+  - Supports multiple devices accessing the same mailbox.

+### Post Office Protocol (POP3)
+- **Function**: Downloads emails to a local device.
+- **Key Features**:
-  - POP3 downloads emails to the client and removes them from the server.
+  - Retrieves emails from a mail server.
-  - IMAP allows emails to remain on the server, enabling access from multiple devices.
+  - Typically deletes messages from the server after download.

 ## 4. Network Management Protocols
 Protocols used for monitoring and managing network devices.